higlass/scipy19/README.md

 - If Conda seems to have gotten stuck, first check your processes using `top` or alike.
 Conda is dead slow these days and might just need some extra time.
 In the meantime you can make yourself a nice cup of coffee, go out for lunch, or head to Hawaii for your summer vacation.

 - If starting HiGlass fails and you see an issue related to FUSE telling you a `RuntimeError` popped up with the following _super helpful and elaborate_ error message: `1`, then you most likely need to update FUSE.
 If HiGlass does start then you can ingore the error.
-The error goes away if you keep unmountint previously mounted values using `umount HttpFs`.
+The error goes away if you keep unmounting previously mounted values using `umount HttpFs`.